david-garza/enterococci_prediction_analysis/README.md

 ## Proposal

 Using historical bacteria testing and weather records, I propose to train a regression model that estimates the bacteria levels for a beach for even given day using current / real time weather conditions.
 If successful, the delay from testing to reporting to the public would be greatly reduced.

+## Assumptions

+It is assumed that weather and water conditions influence the growth rate of bacteria in seawater.
+Project success assumes that the relationship exists.